"Finally we’re starting to see people care": Protesters peacefully defy NYC curfew to demand justice.

 Kevon, a 35-year old bike messenger, agreed.
 “I know they’re just token charges.
 They don’t want any more destruction of property, so they’re going to throw a couple of their own under the bus.”

 “Power to the people!”
-Courtney Bledsoe, a 33-year-old comedian, yelled from the sidewalk, wiping away tears.
+Courtney Bledsoe, a 33-year-old comedian, yelled from the sidewalk.
 “Your whole life, you watch black people die.
 You watch them die.
 And nobody cares.
-And finally we’re starting to see people care.”
+And finally we’re starting to see people care,” she said, wiping away tears.

 Bledsoe said she hoped these protests marked a threshold moment for public awareness about state-sanctioned violence.
 “We have marched, and marched, and marched, and it wasn’t until that video of George Floyd that people really woke up.
 It’s amazing, it’s amazing to see.”